Desire and Hell at Sunset Motel

 Desire and Hell at Sunset Motel is a 1991 neo-noir black comedy written and directed by Alien Castle and produced by Donald P. Borchers.
 It stars Sherilyn Fenn, Whip Hubley, David Hewlett, David Johansen, and Paul Bartel.
+It was partly filmed at the deserted Flamingo West Motel in Santa Monica.

 Plot

 In 1955, a toy salesman and his wife turn a business trip into a brief vacation by planning to visit Disneyland, which has just opened.
 They stay at the Sunset Motel in Anaheim, California, where affairs and sexual crimes among the motel guests and staff quickly develop and cause trouble.